 Negligence can occur in any medical setting, including large regional hospitals, small clinics, nursing homes and other assisted living facilities.
 Additionally, any type of medical professional can commit malpractice, including:

-Medical professionals make many different types of mistakes that harm patients.
+Medical professionals make many different types of mistakes that harm patients’ health.
 Some common errors that lead to medical malpractice claims in Virginia are:

 You may be unsure about the specific act or omission that harmed you or your loved one.
 The role of your lawyer from Kendall Law Firm will be to thoroughly investigate your case , determine what went wrong and identify who should be held responsible.
-A medical malpractice investigation may reveal problems that lead a hospital or clinic to change its policy and practice, which prevents other patients from being harmed in the future.
+A medical malpractice investigation may reveal problems like communication failure resulting that a hospital or clinic to change its policy and practice, which prevents other patients from being harmed in the future.

 The first step in a medical malpractice claim in Virginia – as with any personal injury or wrongful death claim – is to meet with a lawyer.
 At Kendall Law Firm, we provide free, no-obligation consultations because we want you to feel free to discuss your case with an experienced attorney.